GrosvenorTechnology/OemAccessApi/documentation/Entities/HardwareInput.md

 **Supported >= 4.2.0**

-**[int] (50)** Defines the number of milliseconds before the input is deemed to be in the active state.
-The value can be from 50ms to 3600000ms (1 hour).
+**[timespan] (00:00:00.05)** Defines the number of period before the input is deemed to be in the active state.
+The value can be from 50ms to 1 hour.
 Often used to ensure a non controlled fire door is not wedged open.
-A sense period of 30000ms (30 seconds) ensures the monitoring input does not go into alarm unless the door is open for more than this time.
+A sense period of 30 seconds ensures the monitoring input does not go into alarm unless the door is open for more than this time.

 ### inputType